RhizomeDB/spec/README.md

 #### 4.2.2.2 Child Nodes

-Nodes that list a fact is their [`Causal`] field of a fact are said to be that fact's "child nodes".
+Nodes that list a fact is their [`Cause`] field of a fact are said to be that fact's "child nodes".
 A fact MAY have zero or more children.

 ``` mermaid
 flowchart BT